-The term 'change to' can be interpreted widely enough to encompass both a change of use and redevelopment as ultimately both result in a 'change to' the use of land.
+501. The term 'change to' can be interpreted widely enough to encompass both a change of use and redevelopment as ultimately both result in a 'change to' the use of land.
 Residential uses are defined as development in the C2, C3 and C4 use classes.
-Residential also encompasses sui generis residential uses such as large HMOs (i.e. blocks of student accommodation with shared flats hosting more than 6 persons).
+Residential also encompasses sui generis residential uses such as large HMOs (i.e. blocks of student accommodation with shared flats hosting more than 6 persons

-POLICY ED2A: Strategic (\) and Other Primary Industrial Estates a Newbridge Riverside (Brassmill Lane, Locksbrook Road Estate and The Maltings) (\)
+POLICY ED2A: STRATEGIC () AND OTHER PRIMARY INDUSTRIAL ESTATES a) Newbridge Riverside(Brassmill Lane, Locksbrook Road Estate and The Maltings()

-1 Proposals for light industrial, heavy industrial, warehousing (classes B1c, B2, B8), builders merchants will be acceptable in principle within the following Industrial Estates identified on the Policies Map.
-Proposals for car showrooms will also be acceptable on undeveloped land in these areas and where this would not replace B1c and B2 land and premises.
+Proposals for light industrial, heavy industrial, warehousing (classes E(g)(iii), B2, B8), builders merchants will be acceptable in principle within the following Industrial Estates identified on the Policies Map.
+Proposals for car showrooms will also be acceptable on undeveloped land in these areas and where this would not replace E(g)(iii) and B2 land and premises.